htruong/htruong.github.io/_posts/2018-03-20-wireguard-router-firewalled-computer-raspberry-pi.markdown

 ---
 layout: post
-title: "Accessing a firewalled Computer or Raspberry Pi remotely with Wireguard and OpenWRT the easy way"
+title: "Accessing a firewalled computer/Raspberry Pi with Wireguard and OpenWRT, the easy way"
 ---

 Suppose you have a computer or Raspberry Pi named Alice behind a school/corp firewall you wish to to access remotely from home.
 You have a router running OpenWRT called Bob at home you can open ports.
 You want to have an automated/easy way to access it.